 The HealthierUS School Challenge Smarter Lunchrooms (HUSSC: SL) is a voluntary certification initiative established by the U.S. Department of Agriculture (USDA), Food and Nutrition Service (FNS), to recognize schools that are creating healthier school environments through their promotion of nutritious meals, physical activity, and nutrition education.

-First Lady Michelle Obama's Let's Move!
+The former First Lady Michelle Obama's Let's Move!
 Campaign incorporates the HUSSC: SL by acknowledging schools that are actively working to reduce the childhood obesity epidemic.
 Four levels of superior performance are awarded and the USDA is offering monetary incentives with each level: Bronze ($500), Silver ($1,000), Gold ($1,500), and Gold Award of Distinction ($2,000).

 How it Works